 In 2003, Matt joined Tom McGrath’s Motorcycle Law Group, allowing him to combine his enthusiasm for the law and, at that time, a newfound passion for motorcycles.
 He has successfully represented motorcyclists in matters ranging from simple property damage trials to complex multi-million dollar injury cases.
 He also represents victims of auto and tractor-trailer accidents, as well as medical malpractice.
 In addition to his duties as a trial attorney, Matt is a registered lobbyist who works to protect the rights of motorcyclists at both the state and federal level.
 He often lectures throughout the country in regard to laws affecting riders, and serves as an adjunct professor at Saint Leo University.

-“I truly enjoy practicing law,” the retired Virginia Army National Guard soldier says.
+“I truly enjoy practicing law and personal injury” the retired Virginia Army National Guard soldier says.
 “But beyond that, when people tell you that you helped them through a scary time and made life easier and better, it makes you feel good knowing that what you have chosen to do for a living is helping people.”

 Top 100 Trial Lawyers in America